-An announcement or document issued by an issuer for the information or action of holders of any of its securities as required by the Listing c.
-Consent letter: A letter whereby the reporting accountants consent to the inclusion in an investment circular of references to their name or the inclusion of any of their reports which are to be published therein in accordance with the Listing Rules/GEM Rules and/or the Companies (Winding Up and d.
-GEM Rules: Rules Governing the Listing of Securities on GEM.
+An announcement or document issued by an issuer for the information or action of holders of issuer for the information or action of holders of any of its securities as required by the Listing Rules/GEM Rules.

+A letter whereby the reporting accountants consent to the inclusion in an investment circular of references to their name or the inclusion of any of their reports which are to be published therein in accordance with the Listing Rules/GEM Rules and/or the Companies (Winding Up and e.
+GEM: The Growth Enterprise Market operated by the